Agricultural Education and General Agriculture

 Career Opportunities in Agricultural Sciences

 Career opportunities for Agricultural Science majors are unlimited because of the customizable nature of the program structure.
-Students can return to home farms or ranches, move into agricultural middle management, become extension staff, go into political lobby positions, work in agricultural communication or marketing firms, go into international agriculture, become high school agriculture teachers, teach outdoor education, go into agricultural sales, or start their own agricultural business to name a few.
-Salaries vary depending on the position a student may strive to achieve.
-Students have opportunities to work for nonprofits, state or federal organizations, private industry groups, or through self-employment.
+Graduates move into agricultural management positions in agricultural companies, work in Extension programs, go into political lobby positions, work in agricultural communications or marketing firms, work in global food production, manage family farms and ranches, become high school agriculture teachers, teach outdoor education, go into agricultural sales, or start their own agricultural business to name a few.
+Graduates work within these different sectors and have worked in nonprofits, state or federal organizations, private industry groups, or self-employment opportunities, and higher education.
+A percentage of our graduates also go on to pursue graduate programs in a related field such as Agricultural Education and Agricultural Communications.

 High school and college transfer students who are admitted to Oregon State University as an undergraduate are eligible to participate in the Agricultural Sciences program.
 Students do not need to come from an agricultural background or have previous agriculture experience or knowledge to join the major.
-Agricultural Sciences majors, in consultation with their departmental academic advisor, may plan elective coursework to emphasize personal interests, abilities, and career objectives.
-Leadership, agricultural communications, and agricultural education are areas of emphasis that are available and are specially designed for those students who need essential skills to go along with their technical agriculture knowledge.
-A teacher preparation area of emphasis is also available, which follows the prerequisites for the Agricultural Education Masters degree.
-The Agricultural Sciences program is designed to prepare the future leaders, communicators, teachers, and entrepreneurs of the agricultural industry.
+Agricultural Sciences majors, in consultation with their departmental academic advisor, may plan elective coursework to focus on personal interests, abilities, and career objectives, while gaining foundational lab and field-based experience relevant to nearly any agricultural enterprise.
+Leadership, agricultural communications, global agriculture, and agricultural education are areas of focus specially designed for students who need essential skills to pair with their technical agriculture knowledge.
+The Agricultural Sciences program is designed to graduate future leaders, communicators, teachers, innovators, and entrepreneurs of the agricultural industry.

 Undergraduate Programs